iamalexbrady/iamalexbrady.github.io/docs/_articles/christ_is_old.md

 When you are ready (aka able) to recognize that *nothing* is as it seems, add this idea: time is happening all at once as well.

+Next, consider this: time isn't real at all.
+Christ Mind simply *knows* all of time, and hasn't aged one bit.
+The concept of "age" necessarily requires time which, as stated, isn't real at all.

 - alex brady